 Give an engaging presentation of your work and its impact in a manner suitable for a general audience in three minutes.
 Judges will not ask questions after the presentation.

 You will have a maximum of three minutes for your presentation, starting from when you begin to speak.
 A card will be raised when you have 30 seconds remaining and when your time is up.
 Points will be deducted if you exceed three mintues and you will be cut off at 3:15.

 We will prepare a title slide for you.
-You must prepare one PowerPoint slide using the template provided below.
+You may submit up to two slides that we will incorporate into the slide presentation.
+You can download a slide template by clicking the button below.
 This slide is due at the time of registration.
 The slide may only include still images.
-No animation, video or sound files are permitted.
+No animation, video, or sound files are permitted.
 The slide must be prepared by the submitter.

 Slides will be preloaded onto one computer and projected for the audience.
-A slide advancer and laser pointer will be provided.
 Microphones will be provided for the final round.